miangelisse-ux/clinic-room-scheduling-automation/README.md

 This system was deployed in a live clinical environment to automate therapist room scheduling.
 It reduced manual coordination, prevented double-booking, and streamlined daily room assignment communication.

+## Problem

+Manual room scheduling led to booking conflicts and inefficiencies.
+This system automates the entire reservation workflow from form submission to calendar event creation and daily reporting.

 ## Usage

 1. User fills out a Google Form with room request details.